KongLabRUSP/gene.seq.kong/README.md

 ---
 ### 05/25/2017

+* Setting up the machine

+1. Download and install Git
+2. Download and install R
-* RStudio installation on Ubuntu: https://www.datascienceriot.com/33/kris/
+3. Download and install RStudio.
+To install RStudio on Ubuntu, follow these directions: https://www.datascienceriot.com/33/kris/